1: The quality of being particularly good or worthy, especially so as to deserve praise or reward.

 2: Praiseworthy quality: virtue

 “It’s crazy out there…” …and it’s only getting worse in my opinion.
 One of the most legendary marchand d’art mentioned to me whilst discussing the rise in offers from courtiers and other “easy money maker wannabes” who are “burning” paintings left, right and center.
-What we have today is a infestation of people like this, as described in my previous article “Coyotes” , people who have access to almost any artwork, thanks to the beauty of technology and who are offering it for sale, betraying fiduciary duty and transparency laws.
+What we have today is an infestation of people like this, as described in my previous article “Coyotes” , people who have access to almost any artwork, thanks to the beauty of technology, and who are offering it for sale, betraying fiduciary duty and transparency laws.

 Whilst I am deeply saddened about these layoffs, my advice for intermediaries would be to first obtain a mandate from the owner of the property.
 Earn your commission by finding and advising the clients with professionalism, pride, connoisseurship, legal expertise, excellence in research, due diligence and compliance to assist both the buyer and the seller to successfully close a deal.
 This is how you can make an honest living and be respected, unlike resending images of artworks in bulk (comparably to twittering fake news), and see if someone takes the bite.
 Whilst some mandatory initiatives such as UK & EU’s “KYC” anti-money laundering legislation obliges the disclosure of the parties involved.
-We are seeing more adopters everyday, which is excellent news.
+We are seeing more adopters every day, which is excellent news.

 Referring now directly to collectors/dealers, those promoting this prejudice against fair trade and who are often misguided by their ears of self-indulgence and ignorance.
 “That painting has been burnt” or “it has been shown around so much by so many dealers” is somewhat of a common expression heard by most collectors from their own trusted advisors.
 Often with a bias or dual purpose: (i) persuade you not to buy from someone else, and (ii) sometimes buying it themselves at a cheaper price.